kesh45/PaymentAPI/README.md

 ## Azure Devops CICD Pipeline

-please check the link for CICD of the projects and Only the automated build has been implemented.The released part has not been implemented due to server hosting
+Please check the CICD link of the projects and Only the automated build has been implemented.The released part has not been implemented due to server hosting

 https://dev.azure.com/dhaneshpurdaseea/PaymentAPI